johntcarroll/urbansigncompany.com/source/_posts/donor_recognition/2016-10-17-Multi-process-Glass-Wall.markdown

       <i class="icon-swipe"></i>
     </div>
 <p class="application-item__content application-item__content--bottom">
     These donor panels were fabricated using the laminated DuPont sentry glass process.
 The printed inner layer is laminated between two pieces of tempered glass.
 The heading was etched and filled.
-The donor names where silkscreened on the first surface.
+The donor names were silkscreened on the first surface.
 The glass panels are secured in place at the top and bottom with stainless steel holders.
   </p>
 </div>